Unrealsforkick/UnrealClient/README.md

     - F*CK Diorite
     - M7 decoy route
     - Ghost Pickaxe/Blocks (keybind)
-    - Create Own Decoy route
+    - Create Own Decoy route's

 # Setup
-## Server
+## Discord Webhook Intergration
-Host on a VPS
-   1. Download the repository
-   2. Put everything inside the `server` folder in any directory on your VPS
+   1. Create a discord webhook
+   2. Scroll down to 'misc'
-   3. Edit `server/config.json` to your liking
+   3. Edit `Webhook_Selection` With ur own
-   4. Install python/pip and all the requirements from `server/requirements.txt`
-   5. Run `server/main.py`
+   4. To test run the command `/uc webhooktest`
+   5. Check your discord Server
 #### OR
 Host on [render](https://render.com)
    1. Make a private fork of this repository (Do NOT click fork on github, you have to download and reupload to a private repo)